Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

-##### Polling for checkout updates [⤴](#table-of-contents)
+##### Polling for checkout readiness [⤴](#table-of-contents)

 Checkouts may have asynchronous operations that can take time to finish.
 If you want to complete a checkout or ensure all the fields are populated and up to date, polling is required until the `ready` value is `true`.
+Fields that are populated asynchronously include duties and taxes.

 All asynchronous computations are completed and the checkout is updated accordingly once the `checkout.ready` flag is `true`.
 This flag should be checked (and polled if it is `false`) after every update to the checkout to ensure there are no asynchronous processes running that could affect the fields of the checkout.